lcomrade/lenpaste/README.md

 ## Build Docker image
 **Why is it necessary?**
-An official image may not support your architecture e.g. ARM64, PowerPC, etc.
+An official image may not support your architecture e.g. MIPS, PowerPC, etc.
 So you can build your own image to run on an officially unsupported architecture (of course you have to rebuild it every time you update Lenpaste).